 Duke University is located in Durham, North Carolina.
 Our city is a wonderful place to live, learn and train, and it is commonly recognized for its availability of jobs, relatively low cost of living, affordable housing, safe streets, a mild climate, culture, and recreation.
-In 2009, U.S. World & News Report ranked Durham one as of its Best Places to Live.
+In 2019, U.S. World & News Report ranked Raleigh and Durham one as of its Best Places to Live.

 Watch this video to hear what our residents and medical students have to say about living in Durham: